leslie-alldridge/cfop-oll-trainer/README.md

 ### Todos

-Add styling for components and toggle render
+- When user selects drills or timer, hide the rest of the page so they can focus on it
+- Check the feliks zemdegs algs to make sure they'll all there
+- Better titles and subtitles
-Make the timer page full screen and really user friendly Have the algs easy to see on screen so the user can sit back and still see it.
+- Make the timer page full screen and really user friendly
+- Have the algs easy to see on screen so the user can sit back and still see it.

 Images link
 http://www.rubiksplace.com/speedcubing/OLL-algorithms/